 There are no state or federal laws limiting the number of hours a typical employee can be required to work.
 Your boss can also require you to work overtime with limited notice.
 If you refuse, you may be terminated or otherwise penalized by your employer.

 It can seem like your employer has all the power at work.
 They can tell you when to work, how long you must stay and what to do.
 However, your employer does not have the final say about your right to overtime.
 A Missouri attorney can help enforce your rights to any lost wages as well as any available damages.
-Receive a free claim review by a local attorney to learn how the law applies to your issue.
+Receive a claim review by a local attorney to learn how the law applies to your issue.

 Contact a qualified attorney.